josenino95/web-scraping-python/episodes/a-real-website.md

  <table class="table table-striped" style="width: 100%;"><tr><td><img alt="swc logo" class="flags" height="24" src="https://carpentries.org/assets/img/logos/swc.svg" title="swc workshop" width="24"/></td><td><img alt="mx" class="flags" src="https://carpentries.org/assets/img/flags/24/mx.png" title="MX"><img alt="globe image" class="flags" src="https://carpentries.org/assets/img/flags/24/w3.png" title="Online"><a href="https://galn3x.github.io/-2024-10-28-Metagenomics-online/">Nodo Nacional de BioinformÃ¡tica UNAM</a><br><b>Instructors:</b> CÃ©sar Aguilar, Diana Oaxaca, Nelly Selem-Mojica<br><b>Helpers:</b> Andreas Chavez, JosÃ© Manuel Villalobos Escobedo, Aaron Espinosa Jaime, AndrÃ©s Arredondo, Mirna VÃ¡zquez Rosas-Landa, David Alberto GarcÃ­a-Estrada</br></br></img></img></td><td>Oct 28 - Oct 31, 2024</td></tr><tr><td><img alt="dc logo" class="flags" height="24" src="https://carpentries.org/assets/img/logos/dc.svg" title="dc workshop" width="24"/></td><td><img alt="de" class="flags" s
 ```

 From our output we see that there was only one table element in the entire HTML, which corresponds to the table we are looking for.
-The output you see in the previous code block will be different from what you have in your computer, as the data in the upcoming workshops table is continously updated.
+The output you see in the previous code block will be different from what you have in your computer, as the data in the upcoming workshops table is continuously updated.

 Besides searching elements using tags, sometimes it will be useful to search using attributes, like `id` or `class`.
 For example, we can see the table element has a class attribute with two values "table table-striped", which identifies all possible elements with similar styling.
 Therefore, we could have the same result than before using the `class_` argument on the `.find_all()` method as follows.